 TRAVEL WITH TEENS: 10 Best Vacation Ideas for Families with Teenagers

-Don’t miss Rockefeller Center, where you can see a popular TV show being filmed, explore the Channel Gardens, and glide around the ice skating rink.
+Don’t miss Rockefeller Center, where you can see a popular TV show being filmed, explore the Channel Gardens, and (in the winter) glide around the famed ice skating rink.
 For upscale shopping, browse the luxury shops on Fifth Avenue, or take it easy and explore the quirky boutiques and eateries of Brooklyn and the East Village.
-For that full tourist experience, take a turn around Times Square or buy tickets for a Broadway performance; if your kids are younger, consider taking in an age-appropriate show at the New York City Children’s Theater.
+For the full New York family vacation experience, take a turn around Times Square or buy tickets for a Broadway performance; if your kids are younger, consider taking in an age-appropriate show at the New York City Children’s Theater.

 Where to Stay in New York City